allotropia/nextcloud_files_libreoffice_edit/README.md

-# Files Libre Office Edit
+# Nextcloud Files - Edit with LibreOffice

 Nextcloud App to edit files directly in LibreOffice (via WebDav).